tpwres/teczki-polskiego-wrestlingu/content/o/ppw.md

 ### Name

-There is no canonical meaning of the PpW shortcut, although it may have once stood for Poszkolny Pro Wrestling (poszkolny meaning _after-school_), coined during its early backyard years.
+There is no canonical meaning of the PpW acronym, although it may have once stood for Poszkolny Pro Wrestling (poszkolny meaning _after-school_), coined during its early backyard years.
 More recently, the acronym was repurposed to match "Piwo Przyjacielem Wrestlingu" (_Beer is Wrestling's Friend_).
 The official name is just "PpW Ewenement".
 The word _ewenement_ means something unique, special and not easily replicated, and could be translated as "phenomenon" or "anomaly".